How to celebrate Maundy Thursday Holy Communion amid the coronavirus in SC

-Easter is on Sunday, but the week leading to the Christian holiday includes several sacred celebrations.
+Easter is on Sunday, but the week leading up to the Christian holiday includes several sacred celebrations.

 One of those practices is Maundy Thursday, which commemorates the biblical account of Jesus’ Last Supper with his disciples shortly before his crucifixion.